AlexCNZRZ/Movie-Recommendations-System/README.md

  - Displaying the results (analysis and recommendation system) on a web page using Streamlit

 NB : Our csv files were too large and we could not put them on Git.
 So you won't be able to run these scripts.
-However, you can have a look at our video files in the gallery section.
+However, you can have a look at our video file in the gallery section.

 ## :camera: Gallery